 Mt.
 Savage Historical Society Update Jan.
 2008/09 in red

 Our historical society has already had an extremely busy year with most of our efforts going toward the restoration of the Union Mining Company building.
 A great deal of that effort can be attributed to Dennis Lashley who works like the energizer bunny.
 Most of the building's collection of dirt, assorted mechanical parts, old ceiling, paneling, baseboard heating and other junk too much to describe has been hauled away.
 Since Jim Dickel began this monumental project three years ago we have come a long way.
 In the midst of all of this debris we have found a treasure trove of old maps and old documents (particularly up in the attic) dating back to the late 1800's.
 Going through all of these will in itself be a very time-consuming project.
 In the meantime we now have wood for framing the windows and doorways on the inside (Most of the framing has been installed around the doors and windows ) and have applied for a grant to fund repairing the soffit and foundation on the outside.( We have decided to wait a while on the Grant for this building ) We also finally have a contractor working on the donated bricks structure in front of the building. ( The Bricks have been installed and are viewable in front of the Union Mining Company Building) Floors in the 3 front rooms along with the hall have been restored.)
 2008...a small bathroom has been installed along with a small office space.
 This office was constructed in the old bathroom.
 The ceiling in the back to room has been scraped and several coats of paint applied.
 Our vision for this 5 room building is to have one room featuring the brick industry, one room featuring clay and coal mining, one very large room in the back featuring the railroad industry and the other large room in the back will probably house all of the valuable papers and maps and will be devoted to research.
 We may also feature rotated displays there.
 The fifth room in the front of the building will be kept as an office with its beautiful red brick fireplace and will have pictures and tributes to the people who worked there and helped with the building-Herbie Uhl being number one.
 Additionally, in the large railroad room we plan on having a large table-top relief map of Mt.
 Savage in 1901.
 This will be based on a 1901 map we found of Mt.
 Savage showing the entire town with railroad, industries, roads, etc. and even the houses with the names of the owners on them.
-We expect this project will continue on through next year and probably the next.
+2017 Update on the UMC, we haven't built the map of town.
+Instead the train room now has a large model train layout thanks to the local 4H group.
+We had a roof leak in the office and ruined one will next to the fire place whick will require re-plastering and paint.
+This year we will be adding a new metal roof on the Union Mining Building along with the two porch roof's at the museum.

 This brings us to what we envision as a tremendous possibility for the town of Mt.
 Savage.